Lab 4 — Customer Research

 Problem 2

-This is the idea of data inference: using one or many pieces of information to infer some other piece of information.
-Data inference tools are being marketed for hiring employees, detecting shoppers' moods, and predicting criminal behavior (https://www.nytimes.com/2019/04/21/opinion/computational-inference.html).
+This is an example of data inference: using one or many pieces of information to infer some other piece of information.
+Data inference tools are being marketed for hiring employees, predicting shoppers' moods, and predicting criminal behavior (https://www.nytimes.com/2019/04/21/opinion/computational-inference.html).
+However, inferring new pieces of information and then sharing them can also be a risk to privacy.

 Problem 3 (binning)